MalloryHaigh/pe-course-tutorials/pocketidp.md

 coder port-forward <CODER-WORKSPACE-NAME> --tcp 8443:443
 ```

 Now, we can get ready to access the Coder instance itself.
-Start by running the following:
+Start by running the following in a *new terminal window*:
 ```
 coder config-ssh
 ```